Skip to main content

 Passport-size picture

-Proof of payment of the Vietnam visa fee
+Proof of payment of the Vietnam visa fee, where applicable

-If the permit is applied for through the embassy: Vietnam visa application form, the letter of sponsorship or other documents (such as the Letter of Invitation)
+If the visa is applied for through the embassy: Vietnam visa application form, the letter of sponsorship or other documents such as the letter of invitation

 Compliant, reliable, error-free and touchless payroll in Vietnam